 The PPL Electric Utilities field supervisor has spent more than 40 years with Boy Scouts of America.
 He achieved Eagle Scout rank and later became a Marine.
 He’s put his leadership skills to work while taking on various roles with the Scouts over the past three decades.

-The Lehigh Valley father of two recently took on a larger role with the scouting organization.
+Kropa, who is married with two children and lives in the Lehigh Valley, recently took on a larger role with the scouting organization.
 He was appointed to serve on the Scouting Alumni and Friends National Committee, which is made up of scouting alumni from across the country.
 More locally, Kropa was recently appointed as assistant area commissioner for the northeast region, which includes Pennsylvania and New Jersey.

 Kropa was selected to serve in the national post for a one-year term that is renewed annually.
 The committee he has joined is responsible for supporting alumni of the Boy Scouts of America and regional and local alumni groups and helping to retain those alumni.
 The group was formed as part of an alumni program formed in 2008.
 The committee is responsible for identifying and reconnecting alumni and friends and getting former Scouts involved with the organization in the coming years.